anuraagnagar/codera/README.md

 flask run
 ```

-Access the application at http://localhost:5000 in your web browser.
+Access the application at `http://localhost:5000` in your web browser.

-## Screenshots

-Insert some screenshots of your application to showcase its UI and features.

 ## Contributing